Trump says he wanted to join supporters on Jan. 6 march to Capitol: report - NewsBreak

 “The crowd was far bigger than I even thought.
 I believe it was the largest crowd I’ve ever spoken to.
 I don’t know what that means, but you see very few pictures.
 They don’t want to show pictures, the fake news doesn’t want to show pictures,” Trump said, describing the event.
 “But this was a tremendous crowd.”

-The Post reported that advisers to the former president described him as being excited while watching television during the march and the subsequent attack on the Capitol.Trump gets attention for saying he lost election
+The Post reported that advisers to the former president described him as being excited while watching television during the march and the subsequent attack on the Capitol.Louisiana police officer praised for way he helped child who was having a bad day

 Eventually, nearly three hours after the attack started, Trump listened to the pleas from family and lawmakers and released a video urging his supporters to go home, the Post reports.